sal55/langs/MLang.md/readme.md

 ### History

 The M language started a *very* long time ago when working with 8-bit hardware.
+Actually, about a decade before the first time I tried C (and promptly decided to stick with my language).
 The language has evolved, but it only really targets one platform at a time, currently 64-bit Windows running on x64.

 The Q language started off as an add-on scripting language for my applications.